-I know that, for most folks, finding a therapist is not the first option.
-For many it is a last resort.
-People who seek psychotherapy are often frustrated, worn out, anxious or all of the above.
-The overall goal is for you to be happier and more satisfied with your life, career and relationships.
-Sometimes happiness is a matter of removing or working through problems that are stubborn and won't go away, no matter what you try.
-Helping you remove these obstacles on your path towards a happier, more productive life, is what my work is all about.
+I know that, for most folks, seeking out therapy is a last resort.
+People seeking psychotherapy are often frustrated, depressed, anxious or all of the above.
+I honestly believe, however, that seeking help is an act of courage.
+My overall goal is to help you become happier and more satisfied with your life, career and relationships.
+Sometimes therapy is a matter of removing or working through longstanding historical patterns that are quite stubborn, no matter how hard you try.

 First, however, you have to know what the problem is – which is often anything but simple.
 Sometimes things just feel bad, but it's hard or impossible to know why, and frustrating not to know.
 It can be scary too, to start to wonder how serious one's problems really are.